abhiTronix/vidgear/docs/help/general_faqs.md

 &nbsp;

+## Can I perform Deep Learning task with VidGear?

+**Answer:** VidGear is a powerful Video Processing library _(similar to OpenCV, FFmpeg, etc.)_ that can read, write, process, send & receive a sequence of video-frames from/to various devices in way easy, flexible, and faster manner.
+So for Deep Learning or Machine Learning tasks, you have to use a third-party library with VidGear.
+Being said that, VidGear's high-performance APIs definitely will leverage the overall performance if you're processing video/audio streams in your application along with Deep Learning tasks.

+&nbsp;

 ## Can I ask my question directly without raising an issue?

 **Answer:** Yes, please join our [Gitter ➶](https://gitter.im/vidgear/community) Community channel.